PUBLIC INTEREST CENTER, (614) 644-2160

 MEDIA CONTACT: James Lee

 Ohio EPA will hold a meeting on Nov.
-21, 2016, to discuss the Agency’s draft 2017 Program Management Plan for the Water Pollution Control Loan Fund (WPCLF).
-The fund provides financial and technical assistance to improve the quality of Ohio's rivers, streams, lakes and other water bodies.
+20 to discuss the Agency’s draft 2018 Program Management Plan for the Water Pollution Control Loan Fund (WPCLF).
+The fund provides financial and technical assistance for projects that improve the quality of Ohio's rivers, streams, lakes and other water bodies.

-The meeting will be held in Ohio EPA’s Conference Center – Autumn Room, sixth floor, Lazarus Government Center, 50 West Town Street, Columbus.
+The 10:30 a.m. meeting will be held in Ohio EPA’s Conference Center – Autumn Room, sixth floor, Lazarus Government Center, 50 West Town Street, Columbus.
 Attendees wanting to testify may do so verbally or in writing.
-Written comments also will be accepted through Nov.
-21, 2016, and should be addressed to Ohio EPA, Division of Environmental and Financial Assistance, P.O.
-Box 1049, Columbus, Ohio 43216-1049, or emailed to email@example.com.
+Written comments also are being accepted by mail and should be addressed to Ohio EPA, Division of Environmental and Financial Assistance, P.O.
+Box 1049, Columbus, Ohio 43216-1049, or emailed to firstname.lastname@example.org.
+All comments must be received by the close of business on Nov.
+20, 2017.

-Copies of the draft 2017 Program Management Plan and supporting documents are available on the web or by contacting firstname.lastname@example.org or calling (614) 644-3636.
+Copies of the draft 2018 program management plan are available on the web or by contacting email@example.com or calling (614) 644-3636.